Last Updated May 19th, 2022 at 08:50 am by Lisa

-OVEN BAKED (not fried) Skinny Turkey Veggie Meatballs and Sauce are light healthy homemade meatballs from scratch and packed with nutritious veggies!
+OVEN-BAKED (not fried) Skinny Turkey Meatballs and Sauce are light healthy homemade meatballs from scratch and packed with nutritious veggies!
 This is a great dinner recipe to make ahead in quantity and is freezer friendly...

 Meatballs and Sauce are one thing, but Skinny Turkey Veggie Meatballs and Sauce could change your life.